DeliveryAssured/Selenium.SelfHealing/README.md

 **Self-healing**.
 Selenium.WebDriver.SelfHealing will repair broken selectors on the fly.
 Saving you time and money.
 Elements can change attributes or position and still be self-healed.

 **Auto-wait**.
 Selenium.WebDriver.SelfHealing waits for elements to be actionable prior to performing actions.
-Auto-wait will search for interactable in preference.
+Auto-wait will search for interactable elements in preference.
 The combination of the **Auto-wait** and **Self-healing** eliminate the need for artificial timeouts - primary cause of flaky tests.

 **Selector-optimization**.
 While your scripts are running, we analyse the chosen selector and provide optimization suggestions.